What is MEES?

 - Reduced long-term property maintenance costs

-All landlords must clarify their EPC rating and ensure it is above an F on the scale.
-This can be done by carrying out energy assessments to check whether the EPC rating on their properties is correct, and is above an F rating.
+All landlords must clarify their EPC rating and ensure it is above an ‘E’ or above on the scale.
+This requires an energy assessment of your property to check whether the current EPC rating is correct and is above an ‘E’ rating.

-If they find that their property is an F rating or below, they must begin to rectify this to maintain the right to grant or retain tenancies.
-Where a property is at EPC E or above, the landlord will not be required to take any further action in order to comply with the regulations; however, an update in energy efficiency can be financially beneficial regardless of your rating
+If your property is an ‘F’ rating or below, you must rectify this to maintain the right to grant or retain tenancies.
+Where a property is at ‘E’ or above, a landlord will not be required to take any further action in order to comply with the regulations; however, an update in energy efficiency can be financially beneficial to improve issues such as ventilation and insulation.

-If a property is below a E rating, it is the responsibility of the landlord to bring it up to standard.
-This could mean substantial costs, but if changes are not made then landlords could face a complete loss of rental income.
+If a property is below an ‘E’ rating, it is the responsibility of the landlord to bring it up to standard.
+This can mean substantial costs in some cases, but if changes are not made then landlords face a complete loss of rental income.

-However, to avoid disproportionate costs, landlords are not required to install measures where the improvement costs will not be received back within seven years through reduced utility bills or increases in rent.
+However, landlords are not required to install measures that would not result in return on investment within seven years through reduced utility bills or increases in rent.

 The Green Deal

-The energy performance certificate is a grading system, rated A - G. The system is a list of statistics about the energy efficiency of a property and carry ratings on energy use and carbon dioxide emissions.
+The EPC is graded rated A - G. The system is a list of statistics about the energy efficiency of a property and carry ratings on energy use and carbon dioxide emissions.
 Once a property is given a rating, they will receive information which includes:

 - Estimations of the amount of energy the property currently uses